Itching after menopause

 Connection with hormone therapy or hormone-free alternatives?

-What is after-itching during menopause and why does it occur so frequently?
+What is post-itching during the change of life and why does it occur so often?

-Itching during menopause primarily arises from hormone-related changes in the skin and mucous membrane barrier, which make the anal area more sensitive and prone to irritation.
+Itching after menopause mainly arises from hormone-related changes in the skin and mucous membrane barrier, which make the anal area more sensitive and prone to irritation.

 At the onset of perimenopause, estrogen, progesterone, and androgen levels change.
 These hormonal fluctuations affect not only the vaginal mucosa but also the skin of the anal area.
-The region becomes drier, thinner, less elastic, and more reactive to friction, moisture, clothing, bowel movements, or local irritations.
-This results in persistent itching, often accompanied by burning, a feeling of tension, or microlesions.
+The region becomes drier, thinner, less elastic, and reacts more strongly to friction, moisture, clothing, bowel movements, or local irritations.
+This results in persistent itching, often accompanied by burning, tension, or microlesions.
 Anal itching is a typical symptom in this life phase, often hormonally influenced but unrecognized.

-The decline of estrogen leads to thinner, drier, and more vulnerable skin, making itching in the after area particularly easy to occur during menopause.
+The decline of estrogen leads to thinner, drier, and more fragile skin, making anal itching especially likely during the change of life.

 When estrogen levels drop, the skin loses moisture, blood circulation, pH stability, and regenerative capacity.
-At the same time, sebum production decreases, leading to dryness, microcracks, and increased irritability in the anal area.
-Fluctuations in progesterone and androgens also influence the tendency for inflammation and mucous membrane stability.
+At the same time, sebum production decreases, which leads to dryness, microtears, and increased irritability in the anal area.
+Progesterone and androgen fluctuations also influence inflammation tendency and mucous membrane stability.
 This hormonal imbalance promotes the development of anal itching, especially when additional mechanical or infectious factors are present.

 |